meteorflux/reactive-dependency/README.md

 ## Meteor problems:

  - When you need to communicate between files in Meteor, you have to create global variables.
  - You can't choose the load order in Meteor.
-When you project is big you will probably run into problems like trying to use a global variable which hasn't been created yet.
+When your project is big you will probably run into problems like trying to use a global variable that hasn't been created yet.

 ## Reactive solution:

-If something is really good in Meteor that is reactivity.
+If something is really good in Meteor, that is reactivity.

 With a reactive dependency system: